The 13 Best Master’s Degree Options for Teachers

 Master’s degrees for teachers can also be a great investment when it comes to positioning yourself for a range of additional opportunities outside the public school classroom.
 For example:

-• Administrative positions, in K-12 schools as well as colleges and universities
+• Administrative positions in K-12 schools, as well as at colleges and universities

 • Post-secondary instructor and professor roles